Making a request

 Asking for reasonable adjustments

-An employee who needs a reasonable adjustment should talk with their manager or employer (or their potential employer if they're applying for a job).
+Anyone who's disabled and who needs a reasonable adjustment should talk with their manager or employer (or their potential employer if they're applying for a job).

 - the employer can understand how they can help